 How does this thinking fit into the overall concept on Suburbia?

-The point of the song is to question and stand against the social norm, and the social norm in our suburb has always been Christianity. [“The Lord’s Prayer”] was discussing how I feel misrepresented locally.
-Growing up, [I feel like] most of the people I knew from our town that really believed in God were either born into or bullied into that—in the sense they'd grown up knowing [Christian dogma], that was the exclusive thing they'd been told, and they had no other perspectives.
+The point of the song is to question and stand against the social norm, and the social norm in our suburb has always been Christianity. ["The Lord’s Prayer”] was discussing how I feel misrepresented locally.
+Growing up, [I[I feel like]ost of the people I knew from our town that really believed in God were either born into or bullied into that—in the sense they'd grown up knowing [C[Christian dogma]that was the exclusive thing they'd been told, and they had no other perspectives.
 It affects politics; it affects everything.
 They're closing Planned Parenthood centers that don't even do abortions in Wisconsin.
-[Conservatives] don't even look into it—[Wisconsin Planned Parenthoods are] just people who give out birth control.
-You're opposed to [Planned Parenthood] because your faith has some sort of convoluted issue with it.
+[C[Conservatives]on't even look into it—[W[Wisconsin Planned Parenthoods are]ust people who give out birth control.
+You're opposed to [P[Planned Parenthood]ecause your faith has some sort of convoluted issue with it.
 I think a lot of people have been threatened with eternal flames.
 There's nothing positive.
 It's all this negative reinforcement, like, “Well, if you don't believe, you're going to hell.”
 That's a lot of what we heard growing up.